buddh4/lyvely/packages/applications/docs/docs/admin/intro/server-configuration.md

 - `operationMode`: Operation mode setting, with plans for future expansion.
 Currently supports `standalone` mode.

-## Serve the frontend through the NestJs server
+## Serve Static

 Lyvely can utilize the [Serve Static NestJs module](https://docs.nestjs.com/recipes/serve-static) to serve the frontend through the backend.
-To set up this configuration, follow these steps:
+To set up this configuration, follow these steps.

 Add the following snippet to your `lyvely.ts`  configuration, specifying the rootPath as the path to your web application's distribution folder: